 Auslan translation includes translation of documents or recorded material from either Auslan or English into the other language.
+Can be available as part of your NDIS package.

 What is Auslan translation?